istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Subscriptions and Costs

 This ARM template uses an Azure CentOS 8 image which is a Pay-As-You-Go (PAYG) VM image and does not require the user to license.
 The VM will be licensed automatically after the instance is launched for the first time and the user will be charged hourly in addition to Microsoft's Linux VM rates.
-[Linux Virtual Machine](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/#linux) provides pricing details.
+[Linux Virtual Machine](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#linux) provides pricing details.
 WildFly is free to download and use and does not require a Red Hat Subscription or License.

 ## Prerequisites

 1. Azure Subscription with specified payment method.
 CentOS-Based 8.0 is an Azure Marketplace product and requires a payment method to be specified in the Azure Subscription.

-2. To create the VM, you will need:
+2. To deploy the template, you will need:

-    - **Admin Username** and password or SSH key data which is an SSH RSA public key for your VM.
+    - **Admin Username** and password or SSH key data which is an SSH RSA public key for the VM.

     - **WildFly Username** and password to enable the WildFly Admin Console and Deployment method.

 ## Deployment Steps

-Build your environment with WildFly 18.0.1.Final on top of CentOS 8.0 on Azure in a few simple steps:
+Build your environment with WildFly 18.0.1.Final on a VM by running CentOS 8.0 on Azure in a few simple steps:
 1. Launch the template by clicking on the **Deploy to Azure** button.
-2. Complete the following parameter values, accept the Terms and Conditions and click on the **Purchase** button.
+2. Complete the following parameter values, accept the Terms and Conditions, and click on the **Purchase** button.

     - **Subscription** - Choose the appropriate subscription for deployment.